treebeard00/js_readline/README.md

 # js_readline
-This project includes scripts for handling js input in bash
+This project includes shell scripts that should go to ~/local/